PatrickParsa/PatrickParsa/README.md

 Latest Project:

 04/2022 [Car Price Prediction](https://github.com/PatrickParsa/carpricepred)

+[Click Here](https://patrickp96.wordpress.com) to visit my website to see more of my work!

 <!---
 PatrickParsa/PatrickParsa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.